How to Survive the Furious Fours

 A family meal out

-Admittedly no meal is completely relaxing with small kids, but the children always end up full and happy.
-The wallet ends up much lighter though, so we can’t do this as often as we’d like, but we’ve started trying to make it a somewhat regular treat.
+Admittedly, no meal is completely relaxing with small kids, but the children always end up full and happy.
+The wallet ends up much lighter, though, so we can’t do this as often as we’d like, but we’ve started making it a somewhat regular treat.

 A relaxing walk

-Autumn is of one the best times of the year for getting out and doing things as a family.
-And with no school run to worry about on Sundays, we can easily take things at our own pace.
-We usually enjoy a lazy morning in before heading out for a long walk in the afternoon.
+Autumn is one of the best times of the year for getting out and doing things as a family.
+With no school run to worry about on Sundays, we can easily take things at our own pace.
+We usually enjoy a lazy morning before heading out for a long walk in the afternoon.
 We have no choice but to go slowly anyway, because the 4-year-old insists on stopping and inspecting every single rock, twig and bug that we come across.

-There’s still anger, tears and frustration.
-Especially if the children are a bit tired from the week.
-But it does help them to get outdoors for a bit.
-And the youngest sometimes naps in the car on the way back, which gives us about ten minutes of peace!
+There’s still anger, tears and frustration, especially if the children are a bit tired from the week.
+It helps them to get outdoors for a bit, though, and the youngest sometimes naps in the car on the way back, which gives us about ten minutes of peace!

 And finally…